 Scholarships and Grants Available

-You may also qualify for Pell Grants and federal student loans, which can lower your out-of-pocket tuition expenses.
-To navigate these opportunities effectively, the Financial Aid Team is available to assist you in understanding scholarship eligibility and completing grant applications.
+You may also qualify for Pell Grants and federal student loans.
+The Financial Aid Team is there to help you figure out eligibility and fill out the paperwork.

 Additional Costs to Consider